Managing Microsoft 365

 Registering a tenant

 Microsoft 365 tenants are stored as directory objects on Adaxes Configuration Server (AD LDS).
 To register a tenant, first, you need to bind to the container where Microsoft 365 tenants are stored using the following alias: "CloudServicesO365".
-The container implements the IAdmM365Container interface that can be used to register Microsoft 365 tenants.
+The container implements the IAdmM365Container interface which provides methods for registering a Microsoft 365 tenant.

-The following code sample registers a Microsoft 365 tenant.
+The following code sample registers a Microsoft 365 tenant using an application account.

 PowerShell